-Start up the console by pressing and releasing the Power switch at the top right of the console.
-The console display should come alive.
+Start up the console by pressing and releasing the Power switch on the right under the wrist rest at the front of the console.
+The console displays should come alive.
 The console takes about 1 min 30 seconds to start up.